pardot/api-docs/docs/kb/api-version-3/import.md

 ### Success

 CSV data with error info for any rows that failed to result in inserts or updates.
-Formatting is described [here](https://pardot.desk.com/customer/en/portal/articles/2127182-importing-prospects?b_id=10745#import-error-csv).
+For error descriptions, see [Prospect Import Errors](https://help.salesforce.com/articleView?id=pardot_prospect_import_errors.htm&type=5).

 ### Errors